FY 2023 RAISE Application FAQs

 - a special purpose district or public authority with a transportation function, including a port authority;

-- a multi-State or multijurisdictional group of entities.
+- a multi-State or multijurisdictional group of entities that are separately eligible.

 Multiple States or jurisdictions may submit a joint application and must identify a lead applicant as the primary point of contact, and identify the primary recipient of the award.
 Joint applications must include a description of the roles and responsibilities of each applicant.